Mthew/product-nest-auth-api/doc/context.md

 ## Project Overview

-This is a **Product and Patient Management System** built with NestJS that provides authentication, authorization, and comprehensive management capabilities.
+This is a **Product Management System** built with NestJS that provides authentication, authorization, and comprehensive management capabilities.
 The system is designed as a technical test demonstrating modern backend development practices with TypeScript, following Domain-Driven Design (DDD) and Clean Architecture principles.

 ## 🎯 Business Domain

-**Product & Healthcare Management**: The system manages both product catalogs and patient records, providing AI-assisted medical diagnosis suggestions based on medical history.
+**Product Management**: The system manages product catalogs, providing a comprehensive solution for product administration.

 ### Core Features:

 - **Product Management**: Full CRUD operations for product catalog
-- **Patient Management**: CRUD operations for patient records
 - **User Authentication**: JWT-based authentication system
 - **Role-Based Authorization**: Admin and Seller roles with different permissions
-- **AI Diagnosis**: Integration with OpenAI and simulated AI services for medical diagnosis suggestions
-- **Medical History Tracking**: Comprehensive patient medical history management
 - **Product Catalog**: Comprehensive product management with categories and pricing

 ## 🏗️ Architecture & Design Patterns